linked-solutions/fuseki-oidc/README.md

 `Authorization: Bearer <keycloak access token value>`

 ## Security configuration
-There is one predefined security graph: `<http://www.smartswissparticipation.com/security>` It will contain information about user access to the other graphs.
+There is one predefined security graph, the name can be configured and defaults to `<urn:fuseki-oidc:security>` It will contain information about user access to the other graphs.
 This graph contains instances of `acl:Authorization` that grant a user or a class of users access to a graph or all graph with a name matching a specified pattern.